 Petitions give supporters the opportunity to indicate their support for your cause.
-A well-crafted petition acts as an effective rallying cry and captures supporter information to help you build your list and advance your organization’s goals.
+A well-crafted, online petition acts as an effective rallying cry and captures supporter information to help you build your list and advance your organization’s goals.

 For more information about how to best use this powerful tool, download our free eBook, The Essential Guide to Online Advocacy for Nonprofits.